How to Freeze and Store Fresh Green Beans

-There are a few different processes to ensure prime preservation for your green beans from the farmer’s market.
-We’re breaking it down below on how to keep them ready to use throughout the year.
+There are a few different ways on how you can freeze and store fresh green beans from the farmer’s market.
+We’re breaking it down below on how to freeze and store green beans to keep them fresh and ready to use throughout the year.

 How to Freeze Green Beans

-Here are the simple yet beneficial steps to freeze your beans correctly.
+Here are the simple yet beneficial steps on how to freeze and store your green beans correctly.

-Grabbing a small bunch of green beans at a time, align the stem ends side by side and slice the tips off using a sharp knife.
-If you’d like, you can also cut the tail ends of the beans.
-If you notice some of them have a fiber that runs throughout, make sure that it is removed.
-For many dishes that contain green beans, you are asked to additionally cut them into one- to two-inch pieces before freezing.
+Grabbing a small bunch of green beans at a time — align the stem ends side by side and slice the tips off using a sharp knife.
+Whether you are freezing fresh green beans or storing them, you’ll want to cut the tail ends.
+If you notice, some green beans have a fiber that runs throughout.
+Make sure you remove these fibers.
+For many green bean recipes, you are asked to additionally cut the green beans into one- to two-inch pieces before freezing.

-Boil one gallon of water per pound of green beans.
+Blanching green beans helps to preserve their freshness for longer before freezing or storing in the fridge.
+To do so: Boil one gallon of water per pound of green beans.
 At the same time, fill a bowl with ice water.
-Boil your beans a certain amount of time depending on size.
-Smaller beans usually need around two minutes, while larger ones could use three to four.
-Once they’ve boiled, plunge them into ice water to cool and then drain.
+Add your fresh green beans to the boiling water.
+Smaller green beans usually need around two minutes, while larger green beans could use three to four.
+Once they’ve boiled, plunge the green beans into the ice bath to cool completely, and then drain.

 Step 3.
 Prepare:

 Pack all of your blanched green beans into a Glad® Freezer Zipper Quart Bag.
-Depending on size, you can use a quart or gallon bag.
-Make sure to shape each bag to compact the beans and press out as much air as you can.
-The Glad® Freezer Zipper Quart Bag has a wide, easy and secure seal to help keep your beans fresh until you use them.
+Depending on size, you can use a quart or gallon plastic zip bag.
+Make sure to shape each bag to compact the green beans and press out as much air as you can before storing the green beans in the fridge.
+Freezing green beans is easiest done by using freezer zip plastic bags to securely seal and help keep your green beans fresh.

-For organizational purposes, label each bag with dates and amounts.
-Lay the bags flat in your freezer, but leave some space between the bags so air can move around them.
-When frozen solid, you can take the bags and place them closer together in the freezer.
+To best freeze and store green beans, label each bag with dates and amounts.
+Lay the bags with green beans flat in your freezer, but leave some space between the bags so air circulates evenly.
+When frozen solid, you can take the bags with green beans and place them closer together in the freezer.